In empty white out, No. 3 Ohio State beats Penn State 38-25 - WHIZ News

 The Buckeyes only needed five plays on their next drive to take a 14-0 lead when Fields zipped a 26-yard pass over corner Joey Porter Jr.’s shoulder to Olave in the end zone.

+“We really couldn’t get them off-schedule,” Penn State coach James Franklin said.
+“And with a quarterback like that and their offensive personnel, not getting them off schedule is going to be challenging.”

-A whiteout at Penn State is normally one of the great spectacles in college football and the recent ones involving the Buckeyes have been classic games.
+A white out at Penn State is normally one of the great spectacles in sports and the recent ones involving the Buckeyes have been classic games.
 The last three have been decided by a total of 11 points, with Ohio State taking two.

 But the Big Ten is playing in mostly empty stadiums because of the pandemic.